software-development-project-1/software-development-project-1.github.io/material/sprint-1-todo.md

 - "user story" label indicates that the issue is a _user story_
 - "task" label indicates that the issue is a _task_

 Then, let's create a label _for each user story_ so that we can better organize the tasks.
 Create a label with a _short description_ (_not_ the full user story description) for each user story.
-For example "add recommendation" and "list recommendations" for the first two user stories.
+For example "add quiz" and "list quizzes" for the first two user stories.

 {: .important-title }

 > Exercise 11
 >
 > Create the "user story" and "task" labels and a label _for each user story_ as described above.
-Come up with a _short description_ for each user story for the labels, such as "add recommendation".
+Come up with a _short description_ for each user story for the labels, such as "add quiz".

 Now that we have the labels, let's create an issue for each user story.
 Click the "Issues" tab and click the green "New issue" button on the right.
-Set the issue title as "As a user I want to add a reading recommendation so that I can gather a collection of recommendations".
+Set the issue title as "As a teacher, I want to add a quiz so that my students can learn about course-related topics".
 With the description we can provide additional details if we can't fit everything in the title.
-On the right, click "Labels" and choose labels "user story" and "add recommendation", which indicate that this issue is related to a certain user story.
+On the right, click "Labels" and choose labels "user story" and "add quiz", which indicate that this issue is related to a certain user story.
 Then, click "Projects" on the right and choose "Product Backlog".
 This will add the issue to the Product Backlog project.
 Finally, click the "Submit a new issue" button to create the issue.

 {: .note }